 1. "I Can Hear the

-I thought this might be a cool disc, hearing the roots of such an influential band as Queen.
+"Pre Ordained" is a bootleg but I thought this might be a cool disc nonetheless, hearing the roots of a band as influential as Queen.
 However, "Pre-Ordained" is a horrible CD!
 This disc may be of mild interest to Queen die-hards, but the quality of this material is hardly worth a second listen.
 Even the packaging reeks of a bad bootleg.
 OK, I suppose if you take into consideration that most of this stuff is demo material circa 1969-73, the poor production is forgivable, but what's up with the poor bitmapped cover art?
 Why are the songs listed in the incorrect order on the insert?
 (The song listing above is the correct order and times.)
 Why do some of these songs sound like they were recorded off warped cassette tapes?
 Why didn't they master the disc so that the songs were at least a consistent volume and level from song to song, even if the production values are vastly different.
 Talk about using a band's good name to bilk money out of fans.
 This CD is pure crap.
 To make matters worse, I found out that half the songs on this recording have very, very little to do with Queen.
 These songs are from Peter Straker who was a friend of Freddie Mercury, although Freddy himself didn't sing on these tracks.
 Bascially this is a collection of Peter Straker, Larry Lurex, Smile & Queen recordings although "Mad the Swine" is actually the only song recorded as Queen and was a b-side track for the "Headlong" single.
 The other tracks feature a member of Queen or at most a couple members of Queen.
 Pass unless you must own everything with the band's name on it.
 Fortunately I only paid $5.99 for this disc at a local used CD shop or I would have been already on my way back to the store to return it.

 Queen + Paul Rogers - Return of the Champions (Hollywood) 2005